Cloth Masks or Face Coverings

 COVID-19 Self-Reporting Requirements

-UNM has implemented a policy for self-reporting (política de autoinforme) either symptoms of or a positive test for COVID-19 in order to support efforts to slow the spread of infection.
-This is both to connect Lobos to resources that can support them, and to help the University assess the community impact of the virus.
+Compliance with these policies is critical, both to connect Lobos to resources that can support them and to help the University minimize the spread and assess the community impact of the virus.